-Zollinger-Ellison syndrome is a rare disorder that happens when tumors form in the pancreas or duodenum (the upper part of the small intestine).
+Zollinger-Ellison syndrome is a rare disorder where tumors form in the pancreas or duodenum (upper small intestine).
 The tumors cause the stomach to make a lot of acid.
 This can cause ulcers to form.
-The tumors may also be cancerous and spread to other parts of the body.
+The tumors may also be cancerous.
+They can spread to other parts of the body.

 |Copyright © Nucleus Medical Media, Inc.|

-The exact cause is not known.
-In some people, it is caused by a genetic problem called multiple endocrine neoplasia type 1 (MEN 1).
+The exact cause of Zollinger-Ellison syndrome is not known.
+In some people, it is caused by a gene problem called multiple endocrine neoplasia type 1 (MEN 1).

 - Lack of energy

 - Nausea or vomiting

 - Blood in the vomit or stool

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.